cesar-rgon/simple-kf2-server-launcher/doc/ADVANCED-CONFIGURATION.md

 2. _Description_: Free text to identify the game type mode.
 3. _Difficulties enabled_: If difficulties combo is active or not.
 4. _Lengths enabled_: If lengths combo is active or not.
+5. _Load default values_: It allows to delete all gametypes and load default gametypes.

 ![Launcher screenshot](images/screenshot07.png)